 In order that our visitors feel completely confident about locks, we’ve produced a video showing how they are operated on the Mon & Brec.
 We also give a detailed briefing to all holidaymakers before they set off on our boats.

 If you still don’t fancy going through a lock, the Mon & Brec is probably the perfect choice for your boating holiday, as there are only six locks on this waterway – a flight of five at Llangynidr and one at Brynich, near Brecon.
 Even better, from the southern end of the canal to Llangynidr, a distance of 25 miles, there are no locks at all.
-It’s one of the longest lock-free stretches in the UK’s inland waterway system and a marvel of contour canal engineering.
+It’s one of the longest canal stretches without a lock in the UK’s inland waterway system and a marvel of contour canal engineering.
 So you can fill an entire week's holiday without having to pass through a lock.

 The pretty village of Llangynidr is the place to go if you want to watch boats going through locks.
 Combine it with a leisurely walk along the towpath, rounded off with some refreshment in the The Coach & Horses which has a canalside beer garden or The Red Lion, with a beer garden and children’s play area, just a 10-minute walk from the canal.
 Check out the many other pubs near the canal on our interactive map.